pkgolabek/etl-stats/README.md

 ```sh
 make transform
 ```
-This runs the transformation script after ensuring the data has been ingested.
+This runs build image and the transformation script after ensuring the data has been ingested.

 #### Run the Data Ingestion Only
 ```sh